-Surviving cancer is in itself a joyous thing.
+Surviving cancer is a joyous thing in itself.
 A new awards program

 will spotlight that joy and share the stories of 12 survivors who are